kvasdopil/ui-gen/README.md

 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen
 - 🖱️ **Draggable Screens**: Drag unselected screens to reposition them; panning is disabled during screen drag
 - 📍 **Camera Persistence**: Camera position and zoom level are saved and restored when you reload the page
+- 🚫 **Non-Interactive Screens**: Screen contents (iframe and overlays) are always non-interactive to prevent accidental clicks while navigating
+- 🖱️ **Double-Click to Activate**: Double-click any screen to activate it, center the camera, and zoom to 100%
 - 🏷️ **Screen Titles**: Each generated screen displays a descriptive title above it, extracted from HTML metadata
 - 🎯 **Clickable Highlights**: Toggle visibility of interactive elements - highlights `<a>` links in magenta and `<button>` elements in cyan with a toggle button next to the screen title
 - ➡️ **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays (when "show clickables" is enabled) and dragging to another screen - arrows use Bezier curves that connect screen boundaries and scale with zoom